 Honey Bee Health diagnosis and advice

 SASA provides disease diagnosis and advice in support of Scottish honeybees.
 An important part of this role is the identification of notifiable pests and diseases, such as foulbrood diseases, Tropilaelaps mites and Small Hive Beetle (SHB).
 If you think you may have a notifiable pest or disease, please contact your local SG Area Office in the first instance to speak to a bee inspector.
-For contact details see the SG website.
+For contact details see the Scottish Government website.

 We also provide a Varroa testing service for Scottish beekeepers who are unsure if their colonies have this pest to ensure that they can start necessary treament to protect their bees.
 If you would like to send a hive insert or scraping sample to SASA for testing, please send it to the address below -